 - Placemaking programs encourage residents to come together to create public art and community spaces in the right-of-way. - Wayfinding programs put up signs and maps to help residents and visitors find walking and bicycling routes to destinations.
 The City should develop a comprehensive wayfinding program with special attention to serving the needs of tourists and out-of-town overnight guests, whose visits peak during the months of May through October.
-The locations highlighted in Figure 4 can provide an initial list of key community destinations to serve with the comprehensive wayfinding program. - Curb Ramp programs complete access ramps citywide, starting with locations requested by the public, on school routes, and where high volumes of pedestrians exist. - Request-a-rack programs help businesses work with the City to install bike parking where it is needed. - The City will work closely with White Salmon Valley School District and Klickitat County to develop an active Safe Routes to School program.
-The program will coordinate projects, policies, and educational programs to make it easier and safer to walk, roll, and bicycle to school, and will update the SRTS map as shown in Figure 7. - Enhancing transit service is key to advancing the City's climate and transportation goals for a more human-scale transportation system.
-Work with transit providers (Mt Adams Transit and Columbia Area Transit (Hood River)) and Klickitat County to study transit opportunities and identify funding to expand public transit service, including: - Streamlined service between White Salmon, Bingen, and Hood River seven days per week (up from the current Monday-Friday schedule).

-- Expand deviated fixed-route service between White Salmon and Bingen to six days per week, with service to Pioneer Center, Main Street, Loop Road, Pucker Huddle Road, Jewett Boulevard, Insitu, Inc., and other destinations in Bingen.
+The locations highlighted in Figure 4 can provide an initial list of key community destinations to serve with the comprehensive wayfinding program. - Curb Ramp programs complete access ramps citywide, starting with locations requested by the public, on school routes, and where high volumes of pedestrians exist. - Request-a-rack programs help businesses work with the City to install bike parking where it is needed. - Work with transit providers (Mt Adams Transit and Columbia Area Transit (Hood River)) and Klickitat County to study transit opportunities and identify funding to expand public transit service, including: - Streamlined service between White Salmon, Bingen, and Hood River seven days per week (up from the current Monday-Friday schedule). - Expand deviated fixed-route service between White Salmon and Bingen to six days per week, with service to Pioneer Center, Main Street, Loop Road, Pucker Huddle Road, Jewett Boulevard, Insitu, Inc., and other destinations in Bingen.
 Ensure timed connections to fixed-route service in Hood River. - Explore adding service to Trout Lake and Snowden.